A regression framework for studying relationships among attributes under network interference

-In addition, the regression framework has conceptual and statistical advantages: \begin{enumerate} \item Compared with separate models of $\bY \mid (\bX,\, \bZ) = (\bx,\, \bz)$ and $\bZ \mid (\bX,\, \bY) = (\bx,\, \by)$, the proposed regression framework for dependent outcomes and connections $(\bY, \bZ) \mid \bX = \bx$ provides insight into outcome-connection dependencies, in addition to outcome-outcome and connection-connection dependencies. \item Compared with models of $\bY \mid (\bX,\, \bZ) = (\bx,\, \bz)$, statistical conclusions based on the proposed regression framework are not limited to a specific population network $\bz$, but can be extended to the superpopulation of all possible population networks.
+In addition, the regression framework has conceptual and statistical advantages: \begin{enumerate} \item Compared with conditional models for outcomes $\bY \mid (\bX,\, \bZ) = (\bx,\, \bz)$ and connections $\bZ \mid \bX = \bx$, the proposed regression framework for $(\bY, \bZ) \mid \bX = \bx$ provides insight into outcome-connection dependencies, in addition to outcome-outcome and connection-connection dependencies. \item Compared with conditional models for outcomes $\bY \mid (\bX,\, \bZ) = (\bx,\, \bz)$, conclusions based on the proposed regression framework are not limited to a specific population network $\bz$, but can be extended to the superpopulation of all possible population networks.
 In addition, the proposed regression framework provides insight into the probability law governing the superpopulation of all possible population networks. \item The proposed regression framework retains the advantages of two general approaches to building joint probability models for dependent data, elucidated in the celebrated paper by \citet{Bj74}: Specifying a joint probability distribution directly guarantees desirable mathematical properties, while specifying it indirectly via conditional probability distributions helps build complex models from simple building blocks.
 We show how to directly specify a joint probability model from simple building blocks.
 The resulting regression framework possesses desirable mathematical properties and induces conditional distributions that can be represented by regression models, facilitating interpretation.
 We showcase these advantages in Sections~\ref{sec:running_example} and \ref{sec:application.results}. \end{enumerate}

 We elaborate the proposed regression framework in the remainder of the article. \hide{ with an emphasis on non-causal relationships among attributes under network interference.
 While the regression framework can be used for studying causal relationships among attributes under network interference, the question of how the regression framework can be used for causal inference an important topic in its own right, which we leave to future research. }